Northern Nevada RAVE Family Foundation

 - Ability to handle a multitude of activities and events at once

-- Bachelor’s Degree in Early Childhood, Special Education and/or Human services, and/or equivalent experience in position related to human services
+- Bachelor’s Degree in Early Childhood, Special Education and/or Human services, and/or equivalent experience in a supervisory level position related to human services

-- Ability to create and sustain relationships with RAVE families and staff
+- Ability to create and sustain relationships with volunteers and staff

 - Ability to maintain basic community relations through in person and outlets